peterhyun/TerrainGenerator/README.md

 This is the result of the screenshot
 ![Screenshot](screenshots/Terrain.png)

-I used TRIANGLE_STRIP to make the terrains.
+I used GL_TRIANGLE_STRIP to make the terrains.
 Here are the grids that made this terrain.
 ![Screenshot](screenshots/TerrainGrid.png)

-I also made the grids considering the command glEnable(GL_CULL_FACE); The indices algorithms were developed by me.
+I also made the grids considering the command glEnable(GL_CULL_FACE);
+The indices algorithm was developed by me.